k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 >**Tip:** You can reorganize the editors and panels, placing them in locations convenient to you.
-Drag and drop the the various tabs and panel modules in order to reposition the editor or the panel in the desired location on the screen.
+Drag and drop the various tabs and panel modules in order to reposition them in the desired location on the screen.